Assessing your child's disability

 To apply for an assessment, contact your local Assessment Officer.
 You can also download the Assessment of Need application form and post this to your local Assessment Officer.

 The assessment of need is undertaken in line with the same standards across the country.
-A copy of these standards can be obtained from your Assessment Officer.
+A copy of these standards can be obtained from your Assessment Officer or on the link below.

 The Assessment Officer will provide the Assessment Report.
 If your child is deemed to have a disability, this is sent to your 'Liaison Officer'.